Science

 Upper School

 Students follow a core sequence of physics, chemistry, and biology, and several elective courses are offered covering more advanced topics.
-The emphasis in all courses is to teach content and skills associated with the scientific and engineering design processes, with a focus on applications to real-world investigations.
-We believe students’ best learn science by doing science.
-A critical component of the OES science program is the independent research project completed in each of the core classes.
-Students develop questions, prioritize evidence, analyze data, formulate conclusions, and communicate their findings in a variety of ways.
+The emphasis in all courses is to teach the relevant course content and practice the skills associated with the scientific and engineering design processes, with a focus on applications to real-world investigations.
+We believe students’ learn science best by doing science.
+Students engage in scientific inquiry by developing testable questions, identifying and prioritizing relevant evidence, analyzing and interpreting data, formulating evidence-based explanations, and effectively communicating their findings using multiple modes of representation.
+These practices foster critical thinking, problem-solving, and scientific literacy.
+Finally, a critical component of the OES science program is the independent research project completed in each of the core classes.